 Sit On It

 Bolts get slightly loose over time.
-Rougher roads and, no offence, but your weight can gradually loosen the bolts securing your saddle and seat post.
+Gravel trails, rougher roads and even slight vibrations off smooth roads can gradually loosen the bolts securing your saddle and seat post.
 Once in a while, check the saddle bolts are tight.
 At least once a year take out your seatpost from the frame and re apply grease.
 This should stop it becoming stuck in the frame.

 Are you sitting comfortably?
 Reduce fatigue on longer riders and reduce those niggly aches and pains by dialling in your perfect riding position.
 Finding your ideal position can be a little trial and error but try to aim for a balance of comfort, aerodynamics and good bike handling.

 Get into the way of giving your bike a quick ‘once over’ before hopping on and riding away.
 The main things to look for are; cuts in tyres, true wheels, gears selecting properly, everything feeling tight?
 It’s much easier to sort an issue out at home before you set out, rather than at the side of the road.